matthiaslang/jackychess/readme.md

 - not all chess rules are implemented: patt rules like 50 move rules; Rochade is not fully implemented.
 This should get fixed during time together with other upcoming bugs.

 - no quescence handling: so the engine can choose "bad moves" due to horizon effects.
 This is something I will try to implement but I think this will take care and time.
 Maybe I start with a first simple approach.

+## Experimental Implementations

+### Zobrist
+Zobrist Hashing is implenmented by the Board3.
+Its not clear if it is beneficial, looks like it could getting beneficial on depths >=8 compared to no caching.

+It is at least much better than the simple java hash based cache implementation (Board2)

+### table based move generation

+in branch experimental/tableBasedMoveGenerator

+This implementation uses a pre-filled move table with all possible moves, instead of a 12x8 field.
+But it does not look like an improvement.
+First simple tests show that it is slightly slower than the current move generator implementation.

+### mtdf

+The mtdf implementation currently is slower than the normal alpha/beta pruning, probably because it does not use zobrist hashing.
+It should be retested with the NegaMaxAlphaBetaTT implementation if it then works better.